things.api

 Note: unscheduled tasks with a deadline are not included here.
 See the things.api.deadline function instead.

-For details on parameters, see tasks.
+For details on parameters, see things.api.tasks.

 def anytime(**kwargs):